BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II: Decoupled mild solutions and Examples: Introduction

 Given, for every $(s,x)$, a solution $(Y^{s,x}, Z^{s,x})$ of the FBSDE \eqref{BrownianBSDE}, under some continuity assumptions on the coefficients, see e.g. \cite{pardoux1992backward}, it was proved that the function $u(s,x):= Y^{s,x}_s$ is a viscosity solution of \eqref{PDEparabolique}, see also \cite{peng1991probabilistic, pardoux1992backward, peng1991probabilistic, el1997backward}, for related work.

-We prolongate this idea in a general case where the FBSDE is \eqref{BSDEIntro} with solution $(Y^{s,x}, M^{s,x})$.
+We prolong this idea in a general case where the FBSDE is \eqref{BSDEIntro} with solution $(Y^{s,x}, M^{s,x})$.
 In that case $u(s,x):= Y^{s,x}_s$ will be the decoupled mild solution of \eqref{PDEIntro}, see Theorem \ref{Representation}; in that general context the decoupled mild solution replaces the one of viscosity, for reasons that we will explain below.
 One celebrated problem in the case of Brownian FBSDEs is the characterization of $Z^{s,x}$ through a deterministic function $v$.
 This is what we will call the {\it identification problem}.
 In general the link between $v$ and $u$ is not always analytically established, excepted when $u$ has some suitable differentiability property, see e.g. \cite{barles1997sde}: in that case $v$ is closely related to the gradient of $u$.
 In our case, the notion of decoupled mild solution allows to identify $(u,v)$ as the analytical solution of a deterministic problem.
 In the literature, the notion of mild solution of PDEs was used in finite dimension in \cite{BSDEmildPardouxBally}, where the authors tackled diffusion operators generating symmetric Dirichlet forms and associated Markov processes thanks to the theory of Fukushima Dirichlet forms, see e.g. \cite{fuosta}.
+A partial extension to the case of non-symmetric Dirichlet forms is performed in \cite{klimsiak}.
 Infinite dimensional setups were considered for example in \cite{fuhrman_tessitore02} where an infinite dimensional BSDE could produce the mild solution of a PDE on a Hilbert space.

 Let $B$ be a functional Banach space $(B,\|\cdot\|)$ of real Borel functions defined on $E$ and $A$ be an unbounded operator on $(B,\|\cdot\|)$.
 In the theory of evolution equations one often considers systems of the type